rainbow-me/rainbowkit/README.md

 **The best way to connect a wallet 🌈**

+- 🔥 Out-of-the-box wallet management
+- ✅ Easily customizable
+- 🦄 Built on top of [wagmi](https://wagmi-xyz.vercel.app/) and [ethers](https://docs.ethers.io)

 ## ⚠️ Please note

 RainbowKit is currently `v0.0.x` and has a peer dependency on [wagmi](https://wagmi-xyz.vercel.app/) which is currently `v0.x`.
 The APIs are not stable and likely to change in the near future.
 At this stage we’re looking for early adopters to provide feedback and help us improve the library.

-## Features

-- 🔥 Out-of-the-box wallet management
-- 👟 Easily customizable
-- 🕊 Lightweight
-- ✅ Accessible
-- 🦄 Built on top of [wagmi](https://wagmi-xyz.vercel.app/) and [ethers](https://docs.ethers.io)

 ## Installation